No Bake Haystack Cookies

 Cookie baking season has snuck up on me this year and I only have a few batches under my belt.
 I think time got the better of me and I’m not well equipped mentally to plunge into the whole baking fest that usually ensues during the holiday season.
 So, I’m glad I have a few easy no bake recipes under my belt to look like I have my act together.

 The first time I tried these easy Haystack Cookies was at an office cookie swap.
 Everyone brought their favorite cookie recipe and we traded a few of each so at the end of the day we all had a pretty epic cookie tray to nosh on.
 I, naturally, took my famous Gingerbread Men.
 A coworker brought a pile of Butterscotch Haystack Cookies and, while I was totally skeptical, I took a bite.
+And an obsession began.

 This Haystack Cookie recipe is made with both melted chocolate chips and butterscotch chips combined with chow mein noodles.
 I don’t really know where they originated but the whole concept is pretty genius if you ask me.